-In addition to outstanding clinical training, the Critical Care fellowship at Cleveland Clinic is designed to expose fellows to the scientific underpinnings of clinical practice and to familiarize them with research methodology and biostatistics.
-All fellows are expected to engage in a research or quality improvement project, several options exist for fellows who wish to pursue research as a key part of their career.
+In addition to outstanding clinical training, the Critical Care Fellowship at Cleveland Clinic is designed to expose fellows to the scientific underpinnings of clinical practice and to familiarize them with research methodology and biostatistics.
+While all fellows are expected to engage in a research or quality improvement project, several options exist for fellows who wish to pursue research as a key part of their career.
 Our institute offers multiple fellowship positions each year for trainees to pursue research supported by T32 and other grant funding.
-In addition, the Respiratory Institute employs full time, embedded biostatisticians as a resource to fellows doing research as well as direct coaching from experts in quality and process improvement.
-Research opportunities are broad and include both clinical and laboratory-based topics ranging from ARDS to critical care resource utilization, critical care ultrasound, ICU quality improvement or ventilator management.
-Our institute enjoys access to large institutional databases that interested fellows may leverage as part of their research.
-Fellows are expected to present their research at one of the annual professional society meetings and are encouraged to prepare a manuscript for submission to a scientific or clinical journal.
+In addition, the Respiratory Institute employs full time, embedded biostatisticians as a free resource for fellows doing research as well as direct coaching from experts in quality and process improvement.
+Research opportunities are broad and include both clinical and laboratory-based topics including ARDS, ECMO, mechanical ventilation, point of care ultrasound, sepsis, medical education & simulation, and informatics/big data.
+Our institute enjoys access to several national and international databases that fellows may leverage as part of their research.
+Fellows are expected to present their research at one of the annual professional society meetings and to prepare manuscripts for submission to a scientific or clinical journal.

 A structured mentoring process is essential to ensuring the success of research training during fellowship and to foster our commitment to developing leaders in critical care medicine.
-All fellows meet with the program directors and department chair on a twice-yearly (as well as an ad hoc) basis to discuss their clinical, research, and career interests.
-One goal of these meetings is to direct the fellow to specific faculty members to serve as a research and career mentor.
-Together, the fellow and mentor will outline career objectives, a research topic, and necessary education or clinical experiences to meet those goals.
-It is expected that the faculty member and fellow will work together throughout the remainder of fellowship to ensure progress as well as to provide ongoing research and career support.
+All fellows meet throughout the year with the program directors to discuss their clinical, research, and career interests.
+These meetings serve to direct the fellow towards research and career mentors and to ensure progress.
+Together, the fellow and mentor will outline career objectives, a research trajectory, and necessary education or clinical experiences to meet those goals.

-We have two biostatisticians within the Respiratory Institute who play a crucial role in ongoing research studies conducted by our fellows and faculty, starting from the phase of shaping the idea of the project to the completion of the abstract or manuscript.
-Fellows are also welcome and encouraged to contact the biostatisticians to discuss and critique articles assigned to them for journal club.
+We have two biostatisticians within the Respiratory Institute who play a crucial role in ongoing research studies conducted by our fellows and faculty.
+Biostaticians can help fellows formulate sound research methodology for a project, assist with data analysis and contribute to manuscript preparation.
+Fellows are also encouraged to contact the biostatisticians to discuss and critique articles presented for Critical Care journal clubs.

 Department of Quantitative Health Sciences Courses

-Case Western Reserve offers a Masters of Science in Clinical Research.
+Case Western Reserve Masters of Science in Clinical Research

 Acceptance to this program is competitive and a demonstrated commitment to research and a career in academics is essential.
-Within our fellowship program, opportunity to apply, and full tuition support if accepted, would be offered to a maximum of one fellow per year who has selected the specialized research pathway as his/her advanced training pathway.
+Within our fellowship program, full tuition support can be offered to a maximum of one fellow per year who has selected the specialized research pathway as his/her advanced training pathway.

 Involvement in this program would require extension of fellowship training and enrollment in the T32 Research Program.